PROSPECT RIDGE PROJECT

 *Please refer to the Resource Estimation Report and accompanying JORC 2012 Table (Reference: ASX Announcement by Jindalee Resources Limited dated 10 October 2017 titled “Arthur River Magnesite Deposit JORC (2012) Resource Estimate”).

-EL2/2016 covers 14km of prospective stratigraphy between the Arthur River and Lyons River deposits.
+EL2/2016 covers 14km of prospective stratigraphy between, and along strike of, the Arthur River and Lyons River deposits.
 Most work to date has been focused on the southern part of the Arthur River deposit and Jindalee considers there is excellent potential to increase the Project’s resource base, both at the Arthur River and Lyons River deposits and along strike from these deposits.

 ¹ Reference: ASX Announcement by Beacon Hill Resources dated 2 may 2012 titled, “Positive Preliminary Scoping Study Results for the Arthur River Magnesite Project.”